 One of the places we've seen it work well is events, live events where the host, the event owner wants to communicate throughout the event with live guests, and that has worked out well, like, "Hey, remember to do your homework for tomorrow," that kind of thing.
 But now who knows when we're going to be able to do live events again.
 Well, some people are doing live events again, but the way we used to do them, at least.

 You also want to make sure to nurture your leads.
 Not every email automation should be sales-based.
 You don't want every email going out, every notification, every whatever to be sales-related.
-You want to give a lot of content, so you want to bond with your audience.
+Also, you want to give a lot of content, so you want to bond with your audience.
 You want to send them to blog posts.
 Blog posts are a big one.

 Here's a little story.
 Four or five years ago, before I purchased DoneForYou.com, we were doing a lot of sales funnels and all that stuff, and I was promoting a lot of affiliate products and I would promote the affiliate products, not every day, but pretty often.
 And I remember sitting out on the back deck shortly after we moved into this house and I was like, "My list doesn't even know who I am because all I'm doing is I'm basically giving them a lead magnet and then sending affiliate offer, affiliate offer, affiliate offer."